 Is holy too”

-Zen proverb your task
+Zen Proverb task

 Eastern Wisdom Texts

 Personal practice plays a greater role in Eastern religions than doctrinal texts, but the Upanishads and the Bhagavad Gita are crucial documents for Hinduism and Buddhism.
 The Upanishads are ancient Vedic texts, also called the Vedanta, which predate the Buddha and teach the major tenets of Hindu ontology and philosophy.
-The Bhagavad Gita is probably the most important or best known section of the Mahabarata, the great epic of Indian mythology.
+The Bhagavad Gita is probably the most important or best-known section of the Mahabharata, the great epic of Indian mythology.
 The Tao Te Ching, a short collection of puzzling verses, forms the basis of the Taoist school of thought.

 The Bhagavad Gita